 Eggs are one of the best breakfast foods high in protein.
 Most of their protein content — two scrambled eggs have 24 percent of the DV — is found in the egg whites, but you'll want to eat the yolk, too, as it's a good source of fat and brain-supporting choline.
 Try them in these creative egg recipes.

 If you're looking for foods high in protein besides meat, cheese is a great option.
 An ounce of cheddar provides 18 percent of the DV for protein, and it's also a good source of calcium.
 The protein and fat content will help you feel full, making even just a couple of ounces a quality snack.

 16. Milk: 7.7 g, 15% DV

-We tell kids to drink their milk so their muscles grow big and strong, so it's no surprise that dairy milk is one of the best liquids high in protein.
-An 8-ounce cup of milk delivers 15 percent of the DV.
+We tell kids to drink their milk so their muscles grow big and strong, so it's no surprise that an 8-ounce cup of milk delivers 15 percent of the protein DV.